-People being dropped leading to impact injuries Guests The instructor to maintain group control People only lifted when adequate support in place both sides Participants briefed to focus attention onto back head and neck when lifting as a priority to keep safe The head, neck and back will be encouraged to pass through first so the "receivers" have easy access to these and can maintain a better grip Instructor to help if necessary Participants to only be passed through the holes Shrinking islands, gutter run, gabions, plan and underneath i.e. not over the top ak crossing and duck island Participants falling onto other people resulting in crush injuries Guests Staff All spotters have received training or have received guidance from the instructor on correct spotting technique i.e. good stance, hands up and ready Multiple people falling off together resulting in crush injuries Guests During the briefing people are instructed on the "let go" command and its importance Challenge levels are set appropriately Spotters used gabions only- manual handling and head injuries while moving planks Guests Staff Planks are as light as possible without compromising safety People shown how to safely move the planks or people educated how to move them during the activity to avoid manual handling and crush injuries Duck island equipment failing leading to impact injuries and drowning Staff, guests Equipment inspected beforehand by staff for security and stability Users limited to 4 per activity station or 2 per tyre Water height is a maximum of 1 meter.
+People being dropped leading to impact injuries Guests The instructor to maintain group control People only lifted when adequate support in place both sides Participants briefed to focus attention onto back head and neck when lifting as a priority to keep safe The head, neck and back will be encouraged to pass through first so the "receivers" have easy access to these and can maintain a better grip Instructor to help if necessary Participants to only be passed through the holes and underneath i.e. not over the top The wall Participants falling onto other people resulting in crush injuries Guests Staff People climbing the wall to have spotters All spotters have received training or have received guidance from the instructor on correct spotting technique i.e. good stance, hands up and ready Competent assistants can be used to support Staff to have a good PMU where possible The height of the wall can be different to reflect the groups competence and age Group briefed not to jump Fingers getting squashed in between the planks Users and staff This must be mentioned in the briefing Staff to monitor the build Wood, sticks and stone (there is a purpose made stick hanging from the structure) can be used to place between the planks during the build to maintain a safe gap between the planks when building that could be used Manual handling injuries from supporting and or lifting people over the top Team on the ground Foot and hand holds in the wall have been made which can be used If lifting people is appropriate then: Backs against the wall The use of stepping on knees is fine Stepping on hand is OK as long as fingers are not interlocked Shoulders but only after checking if its appropriate (size and age) and after checking people backs are not injured etc. Multiple people falling off together resulting in crush injuries Gabion's and duck island Guests During the briefing people are instructed on the "let go" command and its importance Challenge levels are set appropriately Spotters used gabions only- manual handling and head injuries while moving planks Guests Staff Planks are as light as possible without compromising safety People shown how to safely move the planks or people educated how to move them during the activity to avoid manual handling and crush injuries Duck island equipment failing leading to impact injuries and drowning Staff, guests Equipment inspected beforehand by staff for security and stability Users limited to 2 per type and 2 per plank Water height is a maximum of 1 meter.
 Staff should be prepared to enter the water to assist people as necessary PFD's can be used with specific service users based on individual risk assessment (i.e. people with epilepsy, very small children etc.) No jumping between apparatus and support and team work encouraged Head injuries from falling or landing on equipment Users Team work encouraged No running or jumping on or between any apparatus Gabians - these are mostly soft rubber coverings so the risk is very low.
 There are the vertical support poles that have the potential to cause an injury so specific mention in briefing not to jump is important.